Knowledge base

 - This button allows you to order a new Public Cloud.

-- This link allows you to access the page comparing the different subscription formulas for Public Cloud.
+- This link allows you to access the comparison page of the different Public Cloud subscription formulas.

-- This button allows you to switch between list or thumbnail view.
+- This button allows you to switch from a list or thumbnail view.

 - The pencil icon ✎ allows you to rename your Public Cloud

-- The tree icon allows you to access the projects page related to the selected Public Cloud
+- The tree icon allows you to access the projects page linked to the selected Public Cloud

 - This button allows you to create a new project that will be linked to the Public Cloud.

-- This button allows you to switch between list or thumbnail view.
+- This button allows you to switch from a list or thumbnail view.

 - The first item allows you to access the dashboard of the project